 The purpose of flexible fuel line is to isolate vibration from the generator to reduce possibility of a gas leak at one of the connection points.
-Installation of a flexible fuel line is a fuel gas code and installation requirement.

-NOTE: Follow all installation instructions and warnings provided with the flexible fuel line.
+NOTE: Follow all installation instructions and warnings provided with flexible fuel line.
 Do not remove any labels or tags.
 Flexible fuel line must be installed horizontally, and must be installed between fuel shutoff valve and generator fuel inlet.